 We’d like to let you in on a little secret: Google’s cultural success is not about any of those things.
 It’s not about the free meals prepared by world-class chefs or the afternoon volleyball games.
 Instead, it’s about a deep respect for their employees; the perks are simply Google’s way of showing that they value the hard work their employees put in, and of supporting a healthy work-life balance even when employees have to put in long hours.
 They nurture their ideals by seeing them through day-in and day-out.

-Another thing that Google does right is assessing and adjusting their efforts.
-From Project Oxygen, which studied what makes a great leader, to Project Aristotle, which studied team dynamics, Google is always measuring what works best in the workplace – then they follow-through, doubling down on what works and changing what doesn’t.
+Another thing that Google does right is assessing and adjusting its efforts.
+From Project Oxygen, which studied what makes a great leader, to Project Aristotle, which studied team dynamics, Google is always measuring what works best in the workplace – then they follow through, doubling down on what works and changing what doesn’t.

 At its heart, Google is a data company, so perhaps it comes as no surprise that they study the analytics behind every aspect of their culture, from the way people respond to the color painted on the walls (apparently purple got a negative response), to the ideal length of time to stand in a lunch line (three to four minutes allows the optimum opportunity to meet someone new, without wasting time just standing around).
 When they noticed through their analytics that their free food policy (unlimited snacks in addition to three gourmet meals a day) was causing employees to gain weight, they adjusted their practices to promote more healthy eating – color-coding foods by healthiness and reducing portion sizes.
 Even those infamous nap pods are backed by data: a short power nap is shown to add significant boosts to creativity and productiveness.